firepear/homefarm/README.md

 1. Download [Alpine Linux Standard](https://alpinelinux.org/downloads/) and install it.
 1. Login after reboot
+    * If you're on a wired connection, skip to step #3.
     * If you installed via WiFi, you'll likely be surprised to learn that it was not permanently enabled by the installer.
 Your configuration is still there though.
 Run